AminAbd/LangGraph/Rag_Porjects/README.md

 ## Notes

-- The notebook uses ChromaDB for vector storage
+- The notebooks use ChromaDB for vector storage
-- Web search is triggered automatically when retrieved documents are not relevant
+- Web search (in CRAG) is triggered automatically when retrieved documents are not relevant
+- Multi-query generator creates 5 query variations by default (can be modified)
 - The implementation skips the knowledge refinement phase mentioned in the CRAG paper (can be added as an additional node if needed)

 ## References